|S E A R C H D V D B e a v e r|

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Final Cut Entertainment utilize a linear PCM mono track at 2304 kbps.
 It is clear, flat but has a some surprising depth.
-Don Banks (The Evil of Frankenstein, The Mummy's Shroud), score adds to the deserted-castle + extravagant-laboratory atmosphere and benefits from the lossless transfer sounding decently crisp.
-There are optional English subtitles and my Oppo has identified it as being a region FREE - playable on Blu-ray machines worldwide.
+Don Banks (Rasputin - The Mad Monk, Captain Clegg - aka Night Creatures, The Mummy's Shroud, The Reptile), score adds to the deserted-castle + extravagant-laboratory atmosphere and benefits from the lossless transfer sounding decently crisp.
+There are no subtitles offered and my Oppo has identified it as being a region FREE - playable on Blu-ray machines worldwide.

 The Making of The Evil of Frankenstein runs about 1/2 hour and is narrated by Edward De Souza and features interviews with Wayne Kinsey, Caron Gardner, Hugh Harlow, Pauline Harlow, Peter Cushing, Don Mingaye.
 There is a extra 2-minutes with Caron Gardner, a, fairly extensive, stills gallery and a trailer.
 The package is Dual-Format with a DVD of the feature (and extras) included.